paul-franke/grpc_webapi/README.md

 4. Run

 ## Description of the sample app: A tiny session_manager
-To demo this sample microservice there is functionality implemented for a tiny session_manager.
+To demo this microservice there is functionality implemented for a tiny session_manager.

 It's the session_manager's job to setup a session.
 The external environment is serviced by the WebApi.
 The Internal environment is serviced by gRPC.